Course overview Course overview

 Developing your original ideas into a visual story

-During this course students will bring their own stories to life using images that will efficiently aide in creating a short or long-form visual story.
+Back again for the Winter 2020 term!
+During this course, students will bring their own stories to life using images that will efficiently aid in creating a short- or long-form visual story.
 The lectures and assignments will touch on all the major aspects of developing original story and imagery for comics or graphic novels: writing, character and world building integration, among many other topics.
 Most importantly, students will learn how to create comics or graphic novels that are relatable and emotional, with characters and stories that will resonate with audiences.
 By the end of the course, students will have completed the beginning pages of their comics or graphic novels, and will have a road map for going all the way to the finished product!
 The students will use and develop their own stories throughout the course.
-Note: This course is not an introduction to comics or graphic novels, and a script will not be provided.
-Participants are expected to come with their own ideas/story as well as solid drawing and digital painting skills.
+Note: This course is not an introduction to comics or graphic novels, and a script will NOT be provided.
+Participants are expected to come with their own ideas/story as well as solid drawing and digital painting skills, so make sure to brush up on all your prerequisites before the Winter 2020 term!

 Creating Comics & Graphic Novels WHAT YOU’LL LEARN